NEURONE-IL/NEURONEAnalyticalDashboard/README.md

 9. As in Backend case, when changes are made to the Frontend code, the program recompiles automatically.

 #### Database
-A docker-compose.yml file is included to setup a MongoDB database server with three databases:
+A docker-compose.yml file is included in 'MongoDB Docker' folder to setup a MongoDB database server with three databases:
 - test: Used by the NEURONE Seach Engine, NEURONE-AM and NEURONE-AM-Simulator.
 Stores users data and all its interactions in NEURONE, NEURONE-AM-Simulator stores the simulated data here.
 - neurone-ad: Used by NEURONE-AD.
 Stores the module users data, quick session settings and classroom renderings.
 - neurone-auth: Used by NEURONE-AUth.
 Stores the module users data and credentials for others NEURONE modules.